© ChevelleWorld © ChevelleWorld © ChevelleWorld

 © ChevelleWorld

 These examples show the AMPS gauge location but note there is no clock which is reported in GM documentation to be part of RPO U14 Instrument Panel gauge option.
 It's unknown why numerous Chevelles have been found with the U14 option but no clock.
+Note: The bottom image is an owner-modified dash.
+The owner added the tach and gauges to a non-gauge dash is did not include the electric clock in the large right-most pod.
+The electric clock (while an option by itself) was part of RPO U14 Special Instrumentation.

 Prior to 02-10 Baltimore did not show U35 on their build sheet when U14 was ordered but all Baltimore build sheets from 02-10 to the end of production do.
 Same with Kansas City but the date of change is different, 10-06.
 All other plants showing RPO U14 also show RPO U35.
 Both of the photos above are from Kansas City L78 Chevelles so they are obviously early model year.